fghaas/red-herrings-openstack/markdown/intro.md

 <!-- Note -->
+From description _(don’t recite):_

-OpenStack’s complexity comes with operational challenges.
-And in situations where OpenStack misbehaves, it is frequently non-trivial to find the actual cause of an issue.
-This talk includes several examples of red herrings in OpenStack, and suggestions for spotting and avoiding them.
+> OpenStack’s complexity comes with operational challenges.
+And in
+> situations where OpenStack misbehaves, it is frequently non-trivial
+> to find the actual cause of an issue.
+This talk includes several
+> examples of red herrings in OpenStack, and suggestions for spotting
+> and avoiding them.